Things To Do In Nungwi Zanzibar

 Scuba Diving

-There are dozens of Scuba Diving shops you can use in Nungwi, however only East African Diving is able to do Nitrox if you want it.
-It is run by a gentleman out of Europe (I believe - he wasn't there when we were there due to a family emergency) that hires locals to help bring guests out.
-It costs $125 for 2 dives with packages up to 10 dives, and $10 per day for renting your gear, if you dive at Mnemba it is an extra $30 park fee.
+There are dozens of Scuba Diving shops you can use in Nungwi, however, only East African Diving is able to do Nitrox if you want it.
+It is run by Michael Kurz (from Germany) that hires locals to help bring guests out.
+It costs $160 per for 2 dives with packages up to 10 dives, and $30 per day for renting your gear, if you dive at Mnemba it is an extra $30 park fee.
 It is suggested to tip 20% per day, or anything equivalent to $15-$20 per day or more depending on the number of dive shop staff that goes out with you.
+(These costs are subject to change, but as of 2024/2025 season this is what it is).

 I absolutely LOVED diving in Nungwi, and I found out about this through the African Oriental and Travel Company.
 This tour company is exceptional in how they handle the vacations, the patience with my plethora of questions from travel nerves.
 The two main tour guides, Raf and Francisca, also lived in Tanzania for quite awhile and Francisca also studied Anthropology here and they both speak Swahili, which makes negotiating prices very handy.